-Children under 3 years old must wear a waterproof nappy or Little Swimmer swimming pants in the pool.
+Children under 3 must wear a waterproof nappy or swimming pants.
 This helps us make sure pools are kept safe and clean, and reduces pool closures for all customers.
 You can buy Huggies Little Swimmers swimming pants at the pools.
-Some pools also stock Zoggs reusable nappies.

 Standard or disposable nappies may not be worn in the pool.
 This is because:

 - both standard and disposable nappies absorb a lot of water and become very heavy, which increases the risk of the baby or toddler sinking

 - waterlogged disposable nappies fall apart in the water and can affect the performance of the filters.

 Young children must be supervised at the pool

 Under 3 years old

 Children under 3 years old can only be in the water with an adult (a person over 16 years old).